jbcodeforce/flink-studies/docs/programming.md

 ### Watermark

-[Watermark](https://ci.apache.org/projects/flink/flink-docs-release-1.13/dev/event_timestamps_watermarks.html) is the mechanism to keep how the event time has progressed: with windowing operator, event time stamp is used, but windows are defined on elapse time, for example, 10 minutes, so watermark helps to track where the process is in this window.
+[Watermark](https://ci.apache.org/projects/flink/flink-docs-release-1.13/dev/event_timestamps_watermarks.html) is the mechanism to keep how the event time has progressed: with windowing operator, event time stamp is used, but windows are defined on elapse time, for example, 10 minutes, so watermark helps to track te point of time where no more delayed events will arrive.
 The Flink API expects a WatermarkStrategy that contains both a TimestampAssigner and WatermarkGenerator.
 A TimestampAssigner is a simple function that extracts a field from an event.
 A number of common strategies are available out of the box as static methods on WatermarkStrategy, so reference to the documentation and examples.

 Watermark is crucial for out of order events, and when dealing with multi sources.
 Kafka topic partitions can be a challenge without watermark.
-With IoT device and network latency, it is possible to get an event with an earlier timestamp, while the operator has already processed such event timestamp from other source.
+With IoT device and network latency, it is possible to get an event with an earlier timestamp, while the operator has already processed such event timestamp from other sources.

-It is possible to configure to accept late event, with the `allowed lateness` time by which element can be late before being dropped.
+It is possible to configure to accept late events, with the `allowed lateness` time by which element can be late before being dropped.
 Flink keeps a state of Window until the allowed lateness time expires.

 ## Taxi rides examples